 Working hours are generally 9am to 5pm.
-However, flexibility is required as it is normal to work long, irregular hours when meeting tight deadlines.
+However, it's normal to work long, irregular hours when meeting tight deadlines.
 This may include working in the evenings and some weekend work.
 Part-time work and secondments may be difficult to obtain.

 What to expect

-- Copywriters are generally office based but may be required on TV shoots, radio recordings, castings or in editing suites.
-They may also visit clients, undertake research in public areas or visit different locations to help with creativity.
+- Copywriters are generally office based but you may be required on TV shoots, radio recordings, castings or in editing suites.
+You may also visit clients, undertake research in public areas or visit different locations to help with creativity.

-- In the UK, most of the top agencies are based in London but many also have regional offices.
-Most large cities have an advertising scene, in particular Manchester, Birmingham, Newcastle, Leeds, Bristol, Brighton, Belfast, Cardiff, Glasgow and Edinburgh.
+- In England, most of the top agencies are based in London but many also have regional offices.
+Most large cities have an advertising scene, in particular Belfast, Cardiff, Glasgow, Edinburgh, Manchester, Birmingham, Newcastle, Leeds, Bristol and Brighton.

-- The work may be stressful and highly pressurised, but it can also be very exciting and rewarding.
+- The work may be challenging and highly pressurised, but it can also be exciting and rewarding.

-Creativity and the ability to write well are key requirements for a copywriter, and so a qualification in the following subjects may increase your chances:
+Although copywriters come from a range of backgrounds, creativity and the ability to write well are key requirements, so a degree in one of the following subjects may increase your chances:

 - public relations.

 Although not essential, it may be worth taking a vocational postgraduate course in advertising, particularly if your degree is in an unrelated subject.
 Some postgraduate courses offer work placements as part of the course.